-There is no such thing as a typical day in Middle School at German International School Boston.
+There is no such thing as a “typical” day in High School at German International School Boston.
 Teachers ensure that each day brings new surprises and challenges, yet it is the students who truly keep things fresh, with their humor and energy.

-Below is a sample of what your child might experience:
+Below is a sample of what you might experience:

 Read our Frequently Asked Questions.